SADGURU SHREE ANIRUDDHA BAPU’S PITRUVACHANS

 Worldly life never stands in the way of spirituality and the two are not mutually exclusive.
 In fact the first successful step towards a spiritual life is a virtuous and dutiful worldly life.

-Beginning with the name from the Vishnusahasranaam in Marathi in the first session and a name from the Lalitasahasranaam in Hindi in the second session, He went on to elucidating the Ramraksha at a certain point of time.
-After speaking on this great work for two and a half years, He then resumed the discourses on the Vishnusahasranaam in the first session.
-Also, His pitruvachan in the second session in Hindi were then based on the great ‘Shree Saisachcharit’ – the work based on the life story of Shree Sainath of Shirdi and His bhaktas.
-Subsequently, the format of the Thursday pitruvachans changed and at the moment only one pitruvachan takes place and that too in Hindi.
+Beginning with the name from the Vishnusahasranaam in Marathi in the first session and a name from the Lalitasahasranaam in hindi in the second session, He went on to elucidating the Ramraksha at a certain point of time.
+After speaking on this great work for two and a half years, he then resumed the discourses on the Vishnusahasranaam which he had explained in his first session.
+Also, his pitruvachan in the second session in hindi were then based on the great ‘Shree Saisachcharit’ – the work based on the life story of Shree Sainath of Shirdi and his bhaktas.
+Subsequently, the format of the thursday pitruvachans changed and at the moment only one pitruvachan takes place and that too in hindi.
 He has expounded on various subjects after this and continues to do so.

 Every single person among the gathering of hundreds of thousands of people at the Shree Harigurugram, feels and experiences the love of the Sadguru, the ultimate source of strength, of joy.